 Sensory Interruption: Unfortunately, AJ didn’t change her strategy and got very frustrated.
-Watching her behavior I realized that I needed to do some OT to calm her down.
+Watching her behavior, I realized that I needed to do some OT to calm her down.
 I brushed her and gave her a tight bear hug for about ten minutes.
-This is how it goes for a child with Sensory Processing Disorder (SPD) – and when her senses calmed down we could always try again.
+This is how it goes for a child with Sensory Processing Disorder (SPD) — and when her senses calmed down, we could try again.

-John Flavell, researcher of metacognition, believes kids need awareness in three areas:
+John Flavell, a researcher of metacognition, believes kids need awareness in three areas:

 selecting strategies for the task

-3. An awareness of thinking strategies — understanding approaches to directing learning
+3. An awareness of thinking strategies: understanding approaches to direct learning

-Okay, but how do you teach kids to do this?
+Okay, but how do you teach kids to be metacognitive?

-Kids learn by watching us so they need to see into our brains (scary!)
+Kids learn by watching us, so they need to see into our brains (scary!)
 Imagine your brain is printing out a ticker-tape of all your thoughts for you to read aloud.
 Saying your thoughts out loud shows kids what you’re thinking, or “thinking aloud.”
-See a video of a teacher thinking aloud.

 2. Scaffold the thinking